rant-lang/reference/src/constructs/whitespace-formatter.md

 # Whitespace formatter

-The **whitespace formatter** controls how whitespace is written to the program output.
+The **whitespace formatter** controls how Rant normalizes printable whitespace found in programs.